pedmiston/totems-db/README.md

 ## Prior to running the ansible playbook

 - Make sure you can connect to the server via SSH.
-This requires `openssh-server` to be installed.
+This requires `openssh-server` to be installed on the server.
 - (Optional) Allow sudo commands without password for user.
 This will make the playbook run without any prompts for passwords.

 ## Install ansible in a python virtualenv

     virtualenv --python=python2 ~/.venvs/totems
     source ~/.venvs/totems/bin/activate
-    pip install -r requirements/totems-db.txt
+    pip install -r requirements.txt

 ## Add an entry into your ansible hosts file for the remote server